informalsystems/quartz/README.md

 The underlying implementation includes the following crates:

-* light-client-proofs: Light client and merkle proofs for CosmWasm storage
+* Light client proofs: Light client and merkle proofs for CosmWasm storage (see utils section below)
-* quartz-proto: protobuf message types for quartz handshake between enclave and contract
+* `quartz-proto`: protobuf message types for quartz handshake between enclave and contract

 ### CLI Tool